 The Weather Underground has a very personalized interface in a number of ways.
 For example, the data is generated and uploaded by nearly 200,000 personal weather stations run by weather enthusiasts.
-You can also report from within the app your local sky conditions as well as hazards like power outages or flash floods.
+You can also report on your local sky conditions as well as hazards like power outages or flash floods from inside the app.
 The detail cards are customizable — you live in an area that rarely sees hurricanes or tropical storms, you can remove that card from your list, for example.
 Some additional cool features include a real-time report from the station closest to your location and user-submitted photos of weather conditions in your area and around the globe.

 If you are a bit of a weather geek and like to stay informed on all manner of data, check out the Weather Underground.

 CARROT brings you the weather, but with a spiteful twist.
 Cast as a human-hating artificial intelligence, with such comments as "I hope you get a sunburn," and "Your heating bill is going to bankrupt you," you'll always get a laugh out of your CARROT weather report.
 Plus, the more you use CARROT Weather, the more you will unlock secret locations, like Mount Doom and a certain Outer Rim Moisture Farm.
 Did I mention that Carrot can now appear right in your living room thanks to AR?
 Don't tap its ocular sensor or you might regret it.

 If you have a sense of humor about all this weather talk, CARROT will make you smile (and laugh a lot).